 Andrei Guter-Sandu, University of BathDownload link:

-OBFA-TRANSFORM Working Paper No. 2-EN - ‘Hidden Balance Sheets of War.
-The Exchange Equalisation Account as a British Off-Balance-Sheet Fiscal Agency, 1932-1945’ (with Andrei Guter-Sandu, Verena Gradinger, and Olan McEvoy)
+OBFA-TRANSFORM Working Paper No. 2-EN - ‘From Stabilisation to Strategic Mobilisation.
+The Exchange Equalisation Account as a Wartime Off-Balance-Sheet Fiscal Agency, 1932-1945’ (with Andrei Guter-Sandu, Verena Gradinger, and Olan McEvoy)

-This paper examines the UK’s Exchange Equalisation Account (EEA) as a foundational but overlooked case of sovereign financial engineering through an off-balance-sheet fiscal agency (OBFA).
-Established in 1932 following Britain’s abandonment of the gold standard, the EEA is a Treasury-controlled fund operated via the Bank of England, initially tasked with stabilising the external value of sterling through secret foreign exchange and gold market interventions.
-With the onset of the Second World War, its mandate expanded dramatically: the EEA absorbed the nation’s gold reserves, commandeered foreign securities, and underpinned Britain’s issuance of sterling-denominated liabilities to finance wartime imports and expenditures, all the while keeping these activities outside the official government balance sheet.
-Drawing on extensive archival sources and original time-series data, the paper situates the EEA within the Critical Macro-Finance (CMF) framework, which conceptualises the international monetary and financial system as a hierarchical web of interlocking balance sheets—shaped by political and institutional power—through which liquidity and credit are distributed and contested.
+This paper examines how the British state mobilises off-balance-sheet fiscal agencies to address extreme financial pressures inflicted by systemic shocks.
+It looks at the case of the UK’s Exchange Equalisation Account (EEA), a World War Two (WWII) Treasury-controlled fund operated via the Bank of England, initially established to smooth out exchange rate fluctuations through secret foreign exchange and gold transactions after the pound was taken off the Gold Standard and allowed to float.
+This experience gained in exchange rate management gave the British authorities a powerful macroeconomic tool, severely lacking in the early interwar period.
+With the onset of WWII, the EEA’s mandate expanded dramatically: it absorbed the nation’s gold reserves, commandeered foreign securities, and underpinned Britain’s issuance of sterling-denominated liabilities to finance wartime imports and expenditures, all the while keeping these activities outside the official government balance sheet.
+Drawing on extensive archival sources and time-series data, the paper scrutinises the EEA through the lens of the Monetary Architecture framework, which gauges the international monetary and financial system as a hierarchical web of interlocking balance sheets shaped by political and institutional power, through which liquidity and credit are distributed and contested.
 From this perspective, the EEA operated as a critical sovereign liquidity facility, enabling Britain to fund large-scale war mobilisation without overtly breaching norms of fiscal orthodoxy or destabilising sterling’s international position.
 In doing so, it exemplifies how states deploy hidden financial infrastructures to manage monetary-fiscal boundaries and navigate systemic shocks.
-The analysis contributes to three debates central to contemporary political economy: the historical lineage of off-balance-sheet state interventions; the opacity and flexibility of wartime monetary architectures; and the evolution of sovereign balance sheet management under conditions of external constraint.
-By recovering the EEA’s wartime role, the paper sheds new light on the critical infrastructures underpinning sovereign financial resilience, a theme that resonates with today’s renewed reliance on unconventional fiscal mechanisms in the face of environmental and geopolitical crises.

 Co-authors: